ChromAIca/ChromAIca.github.io/Aquarium/README.md

 ## **Human Eval - Multi-Subject-Driven Image Generation**

 * Semantic Consistency (SC) scoring for **Multi-Subject-Driven Image Generation**:
-    * SC=2 : Subjects accurately represents all the intended subjects, closely matching all visual characteristics.
+    * SC=2 : Subjects accurately represents all the intended subjects, and the prompt action match exactly.
     * SC=1 : Subjects somewhat represents the intended subject, mismatch low-level features such as facial/texture details on one of the subjects.
+Or Both subjects accurately represents all the intended subjects but the prompt action only match in certain degree.
     * SC=0.5 : Subjects partially resembles the intended subject, mismatch high-level features such as colors, and body proportions on one of the subjects.
+Or Both subjects accurately represents all the intended subjects but the prompt action does not match.
     * SC=0 : Subjects bears little resemblance to the intended subject, or there are any missing subjects.
 * Perceptual Realism (PR) scoring for **Multi-Subject-Driven Image Generation**:
     * PR=2 : Exhibiting realistic lighting, shadows, texture and background details, and overall visual coherence.